lephong/iornn-depparse/README.md

 A Lua implementation of the reranking-based dependency parser using inside-outside recursive neural networks described in

 [1] Phong Le and Willem Zuidema (2014).
-The Inside-Outside Recursive Neural Network model for Dependency Parsing.
+[The Inside-Outside Recursive Neural Network model for Dependency Parsing](https://drive.google.com/file/d/0B9oyNs4QrsowMTRiMGJ5VjA0LXc/edit?usp=sharing).
 In Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP).

 Written and maintained by Phong Le (p.le [at] uva.nl)

 ###Package
 This package contains three components

-+ `source/` contains source code files in Lua of the IORNN reranker,
++ `source/` - source code files in Lua of the IORNN reranker,

-+ `tools/mstparser/` contains an extension of the [MSTParser 0.5.1](http://sourceforge.net/projects/mstparser/) which can now generate k-best candidates,
++ `tools/mstparser/` - the [MSTParser 0.5.1](http://sourceforge.net/projects/mstparser/) which the option of generating k-best candidates is "unlocked",

-+ `data/wsj-dep/universal/dic/` contains the word list, POS list, dependent relation list and Collobert & Weston word embeddings for the experiments on the WSJ-U.
++ `data/wsj-dep/universal/dic/` - the word list, POS list, dependent relation list and Collobert & Weston word embeddings for our experiments on the WSJ-U.

 ###Installation